mstatt/jetson-interface_installer/README.md

  ```sh
   sudo usermod -a -G root <username>
  ```
- Prior to running the scropt make it executable with the terminal command below:
+ Prior to running the script make it executable with the terminal command below:
  ```sh
   sudo  chmod u+x jetson-interface.sh
  ```